makinacorpus/php-corebus/README.md

 declare(strict_types=1);

+namespace App\Domain\SomeBusiness\Handler;

 use MakinaCorpus\CoreBus\CommandBus\AbstractCommandHandler;

-final class SayHello extends AbstractCommandHandler
+final class SayHelloHandler extends AbstractCommandHandler {
-{
     /*
      * Method name is yours, you may have more than one handler in the